 Forests dominate the landscape and economy of the Mountain State.
 But forests are under greater and more complex stresses with each new invasive pest or pathogen and a changing climate.
 The decisions made by foresters and landowners on how to best manage forests also have long-lasting implications.

-To explore the complexity of some of these environmental challenges, West Virginia University Extension Service is partnering with the West Virginia Board of Registration for Foresters, the West Virginia Division of Forestry, WestRock, the West Virginia Forestry Association and others to host an educational conference about resilient forests on Thursday, Oct.
+To explore the complexity of some of these environmental challenges, West Virginia University Extension is partnering with the West Virginia Board of Registration for Foresters, the West Virginia Division of Forestry, WestRock, the West Virginia Forestry Association and others to host an educational conference about resilient forests on Thursday, Oct.
 17.

 This conference, which will be held at the Days Inn Hotel in Flatwoods, offers a full-day of presentations by forest scientists, ecologists and botanists who will share ideas and findings about our changing forests so we can consider how we can approach those changes to help make our woodlands more resilient, more productive and healthier.